American Express Platinum Card® Review: Luxury Perks for a Luxury Price

 • Up to 90 days of purchase protection for theft, damage, or loss**

-It might make sense to get The Platinum Card® from American Express if you’re a frequent flyer who prefers hotels to short-term homestays like Airbnb, or if you’re a devotee of several different Amex partner brands, like Uber, Walmart, or Saks.
+It might make sense to get American Express Platinum Card® if you’re a frequent flyer who prefers hotels to short-term homestays like Airbnb, or if you’re a devotee of several different Amex partner brands, like Uber, Walmart, or Saks.

 Maxing out multiple statement credits for these brands can potentially make up for most or all of the card’s annual fee.

-If you buy from Amex’s partner brands infrequently and only travel a few times each year, you’ll probably save money by forgoing The Platinum Card’s annual fee and paying for stuff like airport lounge access and travel insurance on a case-by-case basis instead.
+But if you buy from Amex’s partner brands infrequently and only travel a few times each year, you’ll probably save money by forgoing The Platinum Card®’s annual fee and paying for stuff like airport lounge access and travel insurance on a case-by-case basis instead.

 Capital One Venture X Rewards Credit Card